Law and Justice : objective and definition

 Second, the concept of justice is one that has an impact on both the governed and the ruled.

-The objective of Justice
+objective of Justice

-When considering issues of social & economic policy, the Justice is to direct citizen contemplation.
+When considering issues of social & economic policy, Justice is to direct citizen contemplation.
 According to Amartya Sen’s theory of political economy, which is outlined in his book The Principle of Justice, the public good must be interpreted in terms of a sense of justice.

-The Law and Justice Relationship
+Law and Justice Relationship

 According to HLA Hart, justice is significantly more intricate due to the shifting standard of meaningful similarities between different situations inherent in it, which also fluctuates depending on the type of subject to which it is applied.